 Monetary Policies

-The US Central Bank could reduce the interest rates so that more people could borrow money and invest in business and projects, which could mean more long-term investments and, ultimately, greater revenue.
+The Federal Reserve may adjust interest rates to influence borrowing, liquidity, and overall economic activity, and invest in business and projects, which could mean more long-term investments and, ultimately, greater revenue.

 Economic Risks of Exceeding Debt Limits

-As you might know, there are many risks when you spend more than your credit limit.
-It is just the same for the US government, except that they have a budget instead of spending limits.
-As the US national debt clock keeps rising, there are some consequences that both the US government and citizens need to be ready for.
+Exceeding sustainable debt thresholds introduces several macroeconomic risks.
+As the US national debt clock keeps on rising, there are some consequences both the US government and citizens need to be ready for.

 Higher Borrowing Costs